eonist/Spatial/README.md

 <img width="995" alt="img" src="https://rawgit.com/stylekit/img/master/IMG_5168.JPG">

 ### What is it
-Hassle-free AutoLayout, great for interactivity and animation.
+Hassle-free AutoLayout, tailored for interactivity and animation.

 ### How does it work
 - Spatial is just extensions and enums which enable you to write less boilerplate code